Kentucky Fried Chicken murders: Convictions

-Jury selection in Pinkerton's trial began August 6, 2007 in New Boston and completed on September 27, 2007.
+Jury selection in Pinkerton's trial began on August 6, 2007, in New Boston and was completed on September 27, 2007.
 Pinkerton's death penalty trial was scheduled to start at 9 a.m. on October 15, 2007, at the Bowie County Courthouse in New Boston.
 An April 2007 article from the Houston Chronicle details Pinkerton's denial of the crime.
 Despite this, on October 29, 2007, Romeo Pinkerton pleaded guilty to five lesser counts of murder and was sentenced to five concurrent life sentences as a part of a plea deal.
 He is currently serving his sentence at the James V. Allred Unit in Wichita Falls.

-In 2008, Hartsfield was convicted at trial in Bryan (Brazos County), Texas (on a change of venue from East Texas due to pre-trial publicity) and sentenced to five consecutive life sentences.
+In 2008, Hartsfield was convicted at trial in Bryan (Brazos County), Texas (on a change of venue from East Texas due to pre-trial publicity), and sentenced to five consecutive life sentences.
 On February 4, 2010, the Texas Sixth Court of Appeals upheld Hartsfield's conviction.

-Possible third perpetrator

-DNA evidence taken from Opie Hughes' body – found some distance away from the rest of the victims – indicated she had been sexually assaulted.
-However, the DNA did not match that of Hartsfield, Pinkerton, Mankins, or any other suspect.
-This led investigators to the possibility of a third man.
-Neither of the two convicted felons ever revealed the identity of any accomplice.
-The Rusk County DA will announce the third suspect after over 40 years thanks to new DNA evidence in a press conference on November 21, 2025.